King and Lionheart

 "King and Lionheart" is a song recorded by Icelandic alternative folk band Of Monsters and Men, written by co-lead vocalist Nanna Bryndís Hilmarsdóttir and produced by the band with Aron Arnarsson and Jacquire King for the band's debut studio album, My Head Is an Animal.
 The song maintains its position on both issues of the album, appearing as the second track on both the original Icelandic and international versions of the album.
-After reaching #1 on the Icelandic Tónlist singles chart in 2012, the song was released as a radio-only single from My Head Is an Animal in the United States and the United Kingdom in March 2013.
-The song peaked at #17 on the Billboard Alternative Songs chart.
+After reaching No. 1 on the Icelandic Tónlist singles chart in 2012, the song was released as a radio-only single from My Head Is an Animal in the United States and the United Kingdom in March 2013.
+The song peaked at No. 17 on the Billboard Alternative Songs chart.

 Music video

 A music video for "King and Lionheart", directed by video production group WeWereMonkeys, was produced and released on 23 January 2013.
 The video, which mirrors the Nordic art style of the music video for "Little Talks", also directed by WeWereMonkeys, blends in the visual art styles of two-dimensional rendered backgrounds with CGI and live action-imposed film sequences.